randybias/cloudscaling.com/blog/cloud-computing/_posts/2011-04-13-salesforce-com-shows-us-enterprise-clouds-will-fail.markdown

 As we all know, the ASP business model bombed and bombed hard.
 Looking back at [some](http://news.centurylink.com/index.php?s=43&item=1735) of [these](http://www.kmworld.com/Articles/Editorial/Feature/Application-service-providers-Evolving-to-meet-market-needs-9187.aspx) [websites](http://accountingsoftwareworld.com/index.php?option=com_content&view=article&id=65&Itemid=161) that talk about ASP during it's heyday (~2000) is enlightening.
 That last link provides us with this (at the time) crisp definition of ASP:

-<blockquote>This acronym refers to "Application Service Provider".
+This acronym refers to "Application Service Provider".
 ASPs generally load an application (like Oracle Small Business Suite or SAP) on a remote server, and then allow customers to access that application for a monthly or annual rental fee.
 This service is also referred to as "Hosting".
-Popular ASPs include IBM, EDS, Future-Link, and the Taylor Group.</blockquote>
+Popular ASPs include IBM, EDS, Future-Link, and the Taylor Group.

 While amusing, what can ASP teach us about SaaS and enterprise clouds vs. commodity clouds?